Olanzapine belongs to a group of medicines called antipsychotics. It is taken once daily.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about olanzapine and it will also provide you with a full list of the side-effects which you may experience from taking it.

 - Your dose will be adjusted to suit your condition, so take olanzapine tablets exactly as your doctor tells you to.
-It is usual to be prescribed one dose to take each day.
+It is usual to be prescribed one dose of olanzapine to take each day.
 Your dose will be printed on the label of your pack to remind you about what the doctor said to you.

 - You can take olanzapine tablets either before or after meals.